e-a-w/star-wars-fansite/README.md

 # Week 0 Project: Fan Sites and Homepages
 You’re going to get comfortable with GitHub, a place where developers store their coding projects.
 To do that, you’re making your first fansite.

 Another aspect of this exercise is to get you used to looking for answers.
-There is an incredible wealth of coding knowledge out there in the wild, many times you will need to look for a refresher on something you previously learned or will tackling new unexplored subjects.
+There is an incredible wealth of coding knowledge out there in the wild, many times you will need to look for a refresher on something you previously learned or will be tackling new unexplored subjects.
 Trust us, many of your questions have been asked before, a quick google search could save you alot of time and effort!

 ## Goals
 ### Personal Goal